chenchao666/Paper-reading/README.md

 * ON MUTUAL INFORMATION MAXIMIZATION FOR REPRESENTATION LEARNING
 * CONTRASTIVE MULTIVIEW CODING
 * Learning representations by maximizing mutual information across views
+* Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles

 ## 3D Vision
 * A Point Set Generation Network for 3D Object Reconstruction from a Single Image